mongodb-developer/whatscooking-multilingual/README.md

     <img src="Main.png" width="550"  />
 </p>

-<h2>Using Realm as Your Serverless Backend....</h2>
+<h2>Using AWS Lambda as Your Serverless Backend....</h2>
-<p>What's Cooking uses HTTP services in Realm to create 5 APIs to allow you to query for your restaurant data over HTTP: </p>
+<p>What's Cooking uses AWS Lambda Functions to create 5 APIs to allow you to query for your restaurant data over HTTP: </p>

 - `GetRestaurantsEndPoint` called from the `useHomeFetch.js` hook.
 - `GetFacetsEndpoint` called from the `useHomeFetch.js` hook.